dennisjackson/heliotorrent/docs/spec.md

 }
 ```

-`log_name` identifies the log. `last_updated` and `creation_time` SHOULD be RFC 3339 timestamps in UTC. `torrents` is an array; each element describes a single torrent covering the inclusive `start_index` through `end_index`, the total uncompressed torrent size in bytes, and the HTTPS URL of the `.torrent` file.
+`log_name` identifies the log. `last_updated` and `creation_time` SHOULD be RFC 3339 timestamps in UTC. `torrents` is an array; each element describes a single torrent covering the inclusive `start_index` through `end_index`, the total torrent size in bytes, and the HTTPS URL of the `.torrent` file.

 ### Advertising Feeds

 OPEN ISSUE: Consider integration with the log's JSON manifest.
-Clint Wilson has proposed [discussion](https://groups.google.com/a/chromium.org/g/ct-policy/c/ikbxKXp_Nl4) formalizing the existing implementations.
+Clint Wilson has proposed [discussion](https://groups.google.com/a/chromium.org/g/ct-policy/c/ikbxKXp_Nl4) formalizing the existing manifests.

-Alternatively is to recommend a fixed path under the monitoring prefix.
+Alternative: Recommend a fixed path under the monitoring prefix.

 ## Seeding Torrents

 Publishing a torrent file by itself doesn't enable clients to download the contents; the associated content must be seeded so that clients can complete downloads.

 [BEP 19](https://www.bittorrent.org/beps/bep_0019.html) defines HTTP-based web seeds.
 BEP 19 is widely implemented but incompatible with the Static CT API.
-This section describes how a HTTP seed can act as a web seed for tile torrents.
+This section describes how a HTTP server can act as a web seed for tile torrents.

 A WebSeed MAY serve content from a complete local copy of the log or MAY fetch tiles via the Static CT Monitoring API.
-When fetching from a log, it MUST follow the monitoring policies (for example, identifying itself with a contactable User-Agent) and SHOULD cache responses indefinitely to minimize load on the log operator.
+When fetching from a log, it MUST follow any policies prescribed by the log operator (for example, including a contact address in it's User-Agent) and SHOULD cache responses indefinitely to minimize load on the log.

-Each WebSeed serves content from a URL prefix.
-Upon receiving an HTTP request below that prefix, the WebSeed MUST remove the first path segment following the prefix; the removed segment is the torrent name.
+Each WebSeed serves torrent content from a URL prefix.
+Upon receiving an HTTP request below that prefix, the WebSeed MUST remove the first path segment following the prefix; the removed segment is the name of the torrent.
 The remaining path identifies a file within the torrent.

-- If the remaining path matches a tile file, the WebSeed MUST return the corresponding tile bytes.
+- If the remaining path matches a tile file, the WebSeed MUST return the corresponding bytes.
 - If the remaining path is `README.md`, the WebSeed MUST return the README content defined above.

 A WebSeed MUST make every file in the torrent available.
 Clients reject WebSeeds that omit files or serve mismatched content.

 WebSeeds SHOULD support HTTPS and MUST support HTTP/1.1.

 WebSeeds MUST honor the `Accept-Encoding` header and encode responses accordingly.
-A WebSeed that responds with gzip without client support is unusable for BitTorrent clients that cannot decode gzip and do understand `Content-Encoding`.
+A WebSeed that responds with gzip or other formats without negotiation is unusable for most BitTorrent clients.

 Multiple WebSeeds MAY operate simultaneously for the same log.